Digital-Anthropic/cloud-labs/terraform/theory/README.md

 terraform apply "plan"
 ```

-By following this `plan` and `apply` workflow, you can preview and apply changes to your infrastructure in a controlled and systematic manner, ensuring consistency and reliability in your Terraform deployments.
+By following this `plan` and `apply` workflow, you can preview and apply changes to your infrastructure.

 #### Apply Terraform Configuration